angeldollface/angeldollface.github.io/posts/2024-07-20-Crabs-and-Sharks.markdown

 ## What is the plan?

+Before I explain the plan I had in mind, I would like to just fill you in on the networking knowledge required to make this bot.
+Many social media website, Sharkey included, allow you to interact with them using computer code.
+This interaction is done over what is called an application-programming interface, or API for short.
+These APIs work in a very simple way.
+These APIs have a set of pre-defined paths on the site's servers that hold certain information.
+When you go and ask the server "Hey, give me this info.", the server says "Sure!" and gives you the info you wanted as text in a certain format.
+You asking the server is called "making a request".
+The server sending back information to you is called "receieving a response".
+The text the server sends back is usually in the text format of JSON.
+JSON is a language for storing data in a structured way.
+How and why JSON exists is irrelevant for our purposes.
+Sometimes you can ask the server for information and tell it that you would like some very specific information by sending certain parameters along with your request.
+These parameters would also be sent as JSON.
+This quick survey of how programmtic interaction happens with social media sites is just for you to have the basic understanding of how our bot will work.

 For simplicity's sake, I decided to split our bot into the three following parts:

 - 1.)
-A data structure to hold the response from the Sharkey server.
+A data structure to hold the response from the Sharkey server and put the JSON response into.
 - 2.)
 A function to get the current user count and post this user count to your Sharkey account.
 - 3.)
-A function to run the function from point 2 every 12 hours.
+A function to run the function from point 2 every 5 seconds.

 ## Making the project and adding a few crates